joshua-naymie/Battleship-Game/README.md

-To run the server, ....
+To run the server, java -jar Server.jar

-To run the game, .....
+To run the game, java -jar Client.jar